“When we become a Sofeast client, how is our project managed?”

 - Everything is shared with you live and as ‘real-time’ as possible.

 - When a client’s action is required, an email is usually sent, however, your project manager will work out how you’d prefer to be contacted at the beginning of the project as we understand that not all clients want or require emails in cases like this.

-- We suggest not to use WeChat, Skype, or other chat apps to discuss important topics.
+- We suggest not using WeChat, Skype, or other chat apps to discuss important topics.
 This type of communication should be ring-fenced via proper PM software or official email.

 Meet some of our project managers and Sofeast’s management team

 You can see key Sofeast team members here.
-Not all project managers are included, we actually have around 100 staff in total!
+Not all project managers are included, but we actually have dozens on our staff!